SamsungDForum/JuvoPlayer/docs/debugging.md

    [UdpLogger]
    Port=2222
 ```
-3. Start application or build and launch.
-4. In order to connect to a host device, use any UDP client software, e.g. ncat (https://nmap.org/ncat/).
+3. In order to connect to a host device, use any UDP client software, e.g. ncat (https://nmap.org/ncat/).
-5. Connect to JuvoPlayer from a client PC using following console command:
+4. Connect to JuvoPlayer from a client PC using following console command:
 ```javascript
   ncat -u <IP of device> <Port>
   ```